 WHY: Skip washing your hair regularly, and you’ll soon develop an oily scalp.
 That’s a great breeding ground for bacteria, which are most often associated with dandruff.
 A greasy mop of hair and flakes on the shoulders?
 That’s quite unattractive and very uncomfortable!

 HOW TO FIX: Prescription medication can be provided by a dermatologist.
 Alternatively, you could try tea tree oil.
 Apply a few drops on your scalp and leave it on—maybe while you’re watching an episode of your favorite show.
 Take care not to accidentally binge-watch while waiting though!
 Massage your scalp and wash it thoroughly after.

-HOW TO PREVENT: Even if you’re just at home, be sure to wash and shampoo often—especially after a workout.
+HOW TO PREVENT: Even if you’re just at home, be sure to —especially after a workout.
 Use an anti-dandruff shampoo that is formulated for male scalps like CLEAR Men to keep flakes, grease, and itch at bay.
 Try not to wear hats 24/7, too, so your head has some breathing space.